Are you looking for a great 10-minute HIIT workout to burn fat and get lean?

 HIIT is only recommended for folks with a base fitness level.

-In any case, it’s always good to check with your doctor before starting a HIIT regime.
+In any case, it’s always essential to check with your doctor before starting a HIIT regime.
+Your personal physician is best able to guide your fitness regiment based on your personal situation.

 Final Considerations About HIIT